-Chapter Version Changes Chapter 1, Introduction 10.01 Added a statement about the new feature that lists your roles and capabilities when you click your user name in the HP DMA web interface (see Accessing HP DMA on page 10).
-Chapter 2, Automation 10.01 Added information about Python style imports for functions (see Functions on page 33).
-Added a statement calling attention to the new Functions tab that lists the other functions that reference a particular function (see Viewing/Opening a Function on page 33).
-Chapter 3, Environment 10.01 Added an instruction to select the Show empty values box when viewing or assigning values to Custom Fields associated with a specific organization, server, instance, or database (see Assigning Values to Custom Fields on page 62).
-Added a statement calling attention to the new Deployments tab on the Smart Groups page that lists all the deployments that reference a particular Smart Group (see Smart Groups on page 54).
-Added a statement indicating that steps are now included on the Usage tab for Custom Field in addition to workflows, deployments, and Smart Groups (see Viewing Custom Fields on page 60).
+Chapter Version Changes Introduction 10.01 Added a statement about the new feature that lists your roles and capabilities when you click your user name in the HP DMA web interface (see Accessing HP DMA on page 10).
+Automation 10.01 Added information about Python style imports for functions (see Functions on page 36).
+Added a statement calling attention to the new Functions tab that lists the other functions that reference a particular function (see Viewing/Opening a Function on page 36).
+Environment 10.01 Added an instruction to select the Show empty values box when viewing or assigning values to Custom Fields associated with a specific organization, server, instance, or database (see Assigning Values to Custom Fields on page 69).
+Added a statement calling attention to the Deployments tab on the Smart Groups page that lists all the deployments that reference a particular Smart Group (see Smart Groups on page 60).
+Added a statement indicating that steps are now included on the Usage tab for Custom Field in addition to workflows, deployments, and Smart Groups (see Viewing Custom Fields on page 68).
 Added a statement indicating that the SA host name is displayed in the Add Servers to Organization dialog.
-Previously, the SA server name was displayed (see Adding a Server to an Organization on page 51).
-Chapter 5, Roles, Capabilities, and Permissions 10.01 Added a screen image showing how to click your user name to view your roles and capabilities (see Access Control Mechanisms on page 70).
-Chapter 2, Automation 10.20 Updated screen shots.
+Previously, the SA server name was displayed (see Adding a Server to an Organization on page 56).
+Roles, Capabilities, and Permissions 10.01 Added a screen image showing how to click your user name to view your roles and capabilities (see Access Control Mechanisms on page 75).
+Automation 10.20 Updated screen shots.
 Added History Tab.
+Entire guide 10.21 Changed the tool used to generate this guide and updated the document template.